greggman/dekapng/readme.md

 to adler stuff.

-The code seems to be working but if there is one place I'd fix I'd make zlib take an `IHDRChunker` direclty probably.
+The code seems to be working but if there is one place I'd fix I'd make zlib take an `IDATChunker` direclty probably.
 I also might figure out a way to move the adler code to another class?
 Not sure.

 ## Future